Shinichii/shinichii.github.io/content/posts/well-here-we-are-again.md

     appendFilePath: true # to append file path to Edit link
 ---

-# Hi it's been a long time :wave:

-How have you been ?

 I decided after a break to come back to blogging on my free time !

 Here's what you can expect on this blog
-* Tutorials
+* Tutorials (but don't expect a lot);
-* Security watch posts
+* Security watch posts ;
-* Mostly elements that I've learned or found interesting
+* Mostly elements that I've learned or found interesting.

+Please be mindful that my publications are not :

+* Endorsed by my employer.
+I'm doing this on my free time because I want to share stuff that I find interesting.

+* Eternal truths.
+Stuff changes, and things that I write may fall out of touch.
+I'll try to do my best to update though.

+* To be taken at face value.
+I may be wrong on subjects and that's okay.

+Please be nice.

 I hope that you'll like this new format.
-I had run into issues with my previous provider, hopefully GitHub will be a bit more lenient :)
+I had run into issues with my previous provider which lead me to abandon Medium.
+Hopefully GitHub will be a bit more lenient :)

 See you soon for some articles !
+If you like it, do not hesitate to reach out !